atillaoezdemir/RESTful_System/README.md

 As shown in the videos, you first need a service class that is responsible for processing all HTTP requests at a specific URL.
 In this class, you implement methods for handling all kind of HTTP requests (GET, POST, PUT, DELETE).
 Each of these methods should delegate the processing of the request to a class that extends `AbstractState`.
-In the demo application, you can find an example of such a service class in the `PersonService` class.
+In the demo application, you can find an example of such a service class in the `UniversityService` class.

 Next, you need to create a class that extends `AbstractState` or one of its subclasses.
 In this class, you implement the abstract methods like `loadModelById` or `defineTransitionLinks`.
-In the demo application, you can find an example of such a class in the `GetSinglePerson` class.
+In the demo application, you can find an example of such a class in the `GetSingleUniversity` class.

 ### The database layer

 The Sutton framework only provides an in-memory storage implementation.
-This implementation can be used for the implementation of the portfolio assignment.
 However, in a real-world application, you would use a database like MySQL, PostgreSQL, or MongoDB.
 To make it easier to switch between different database implementations, we use the [Data Access Object (DAO) pattern](https://en.wikipedia.org/wiki/Data_access_object).
 For every resource, you need to provide an interface that extends the `IDatabaseAccessObject` interface.
 This interface defines the methods that are needed to access the database.
 However, it is necessary to add methods for all queries you want to offer.
-In the demo application, you can find an example of such an interface in the `PersonDao` interface.
+In the demo application, you can find an example of such an interface in the `UniversityDao` interface.
 The in-memory storage implementation that is part of the Sutton framework must then be used as shown in class `PersonStorage`.
 Here again, you only need to implement the methods for queries you want to offer.

 It should be added tht you can implement your own database layer by using Hibernate or some other ORM framework.
 In this case, you would use class `DaoFactory` to decide which implementation (in-memory storage or Hibernate) to use.

 ## How to start the demo application

+## Prerequisites

+The libraries under the 'Required libraries and their versions' heading must be ready for use, that is, the necessary download, installation and configuration stages must be completed.

 ### Use class `Start`